Countess Louise Juliana of Nassau: Biography

 Louise Juliana tried to convince her son not to accept the Bohemian crown in 1618.
 When he left for Bohemia with his spouse, Louise Juliana was left in charge of her grandchildren, Charles Louis and Elizabeth, and returned to Heidelberg to act as the adviser of her son's regent John II, Count Palatine of Zweibrücken.
 In 1620, she was forced to flee the Palatinate, and escaped with her grandchildren to her daughter in Berlin (her grandchildren remained in her care until 1628).

 When Berlin was besieged by King Gustavus Adolphus of Sweden in 1631, she was given power of attorney by her son-in-law the Elector of Brandenburg to negotiate, and managed to convince her son-in-law to give in to the Swedish king's demands, thereby saving Berlin from destruction.
-She left with the Brandenburg court to Köningsberg in 1638.
+She left with the Brandenburg court to Königsberg in 1638.